-Indicators: Types of Proc cedures
+Indicators: Types of Procedures

-Which type es of procedures exist in your country?
+Which type Which types of procedures exist in your country?

-Regular procedure: Yes ☐ No
+Regular procedure: □ No

-Prioritised examination:3 ☐ No
+Prioritised examination:7 ☐ No

-Fast-track processing:4 ☐ No
+Fast-track processing:8 ☐ No

-Dublin procedure: ☐ No
+Dublin procedure: □ No

 Admissibility procedure: ☐ No

-Border procedure: ☐ No
+Border procedure: ⊠ Yes ☐ No

-Accelerated procedure:5 ☐ Yes ⊠ No
+Accelerated procedure:9 ☐ Yes ⊠ No

-Other: Pilot accelerated procedure (Testphase) ☐ No
+Other: Test accelerated procedure □ No

 Are any of the procedures that are foreseen in the law, not being applied in practice?

-X Yes □No
+Yes

-Swiss asylum law provides the possibility to grant temporary protection ("protection provisoire", "S permit") to persons in need of protection during a period of serious general danger, in particular during a war or civil war as well as in situations of general violence.6 This instrument - introduced in the aftermath of the conflicts in the former Yugoslavia - should enable the Swiss authorities to react in an appropriate, quick and pragmatic manner to situations of mass exodus.
+Swiss asylum law provides the possibility to grant temporary protection ("protection provisoire", "S permit") to persons in need of protection during a period of serious general danger, in particular during a war or civil war as well as in situations of general violence.
+10 This instrument - introduced in the aftermath of the conflicts in the former Yugoslavia - should enable the Swiss authorities to react in an appropriate, quick and pragmatic manner to situations of mass exodus.
 Until now, this instrument has never been used by the Swiss authorities.
 At the beginning of 2015, political discussions have started about the possibility of introducing the status for Syrians, but this has not been implemented.
-In fact, the Federal Council recently announced that it is thinking about abolishing the status, as it has not been used.
+In fact, the Federal Council announced in 2016 that it is thinking about abolishing the status, as it has not been used.